pandammonium/blipper-widget/readme.txt

 == Changelog ==

+= 0.0.9 =

+* Tested to ensure compatibility with WordPress 4.7.

+= 0.0.8 =

+* Tested to ensure compatibility with WordPress 4.6.1.

 = 0.0.7 =

 * Fixed: bug that added link from the image to the blip on Blipfoto whether it was set or not.